 Just as in the private sector, there are many opportunities for improving processes and results.
-In some cases, being in the field requires adapting to uncertain or changing circumstances, not being able to receive assistance from back-up teams, which further develops innovative thinking.
+Being in the field requires adapting to uncertain or changing circumstances.
+Remote locations make it impossible to receive assistance from back-up teams, which further develops innovative thinking.

 Missions and field exercises require leaders to quickly analyze situations, continuously process new and changing information, and make sound decisions.
-They have often received training on certain techniques, such as maneuvering a helicopter in a dust storm with no visibility, but real-world scenarios with life-or-death consequences can help hone focused thinking aligned with quick action under pressure.
+Real-world scenarios with life-or-death consequences develop focused thinking and quick action under pressure.